What CATCH Students Say

 "I wanted to go through an accredited school."— Ashley Chronister: CLA

-Why Edmonds CC?
+Why Edmonds College?
 I was looking into phlebotomy classes.
 I wanted to go through an accredited school.
 I found out about the CATCH program from a friend.

-Before Edmonds CC: Stay at home mother and some veterinary assistant work.
+Before Edmonds College: Stay at home mother and some veterinary assistant work.
 Earned a certificate of completion for veterinary assisting from PIMA Medical Center.

 Why now?
 I married and had my first child at 18 years old.
 My second child came along when I was 20.
 I waited till both my children were school age before continuing my education.